01 of 11

 Looking to make your vacation dream a reality?
 The Ultimate Family Summer Adventure is a fully customizable vacation package that allows guests to experience Keystone based on their preferences.

 Whether you want some downtime at the spa, an active outdoor adventure or a wellness vacation with fitness and yoga offerings, this package makes it easy for you to piece together a trip that meets all your needs.
-It's easy to put together a wellness vacation in the mountains that uses Steamboat as its home base.

-The Keystone Lodge & Spa features a spa with more than 10,000 square feet of amenities, including a eucalyptus steam room, year-round outdoor heated pool and an oxygen treatment that's great to help combat the high altitude.
+One option: The Keystone Lodge & Spa features a spa with more than 10,000 square feet of amenities, including a eucalyptus steam room, year-round outdoor heated pool and an oxygen treatment that's great to help combat the high altitude.
 (At this height, a spa treatment is not just considered a luxury; it can be a health necessity.
 Altitude sickness can completely derail your trip.)
 The Keystone Lodge and Spa is considered one of the top places to stay and unwind in Keystone.